 Our Style Type plays a significant part in the style stress we experience, and what we do in response to it when it happens to us.

-The approach that women with NT (iNtuition and Thinking) in their Style Type have to style is defined by big ideas and competence.
+Each of the Super Styles takes a unique approach to style.
+The approach that The Style Strategist women with NT (for iNtuition and Thinking) in their Style Type have to style is defined by big ideas and competence.
 Presenting herself in a way that expresses and reveals her knowledge, capabilities, and overall aura of ability are at the very essence of the style needs for NT women.

-Let’s go through each of the NT Style Types in turn: Complex Stylist INTP, Enterprising Stylist ENTP, Independent Stylist INTJ, and Standout Stylist ENTJ.
+Let’s go through each of the Style Strategist NT Style Types in turn: Complex Stylist INTP, Enterprising Stylist ENTP, Independent Stylist INTJ, and Standout Stylist ENTJ.

 INTP Stress and Style

 On a lifelong search for reason, underlying principles of action and truth, the Complex Stylist INTP can become style stressed when faced with illogical style information that simply makes no sense to her.
 The innumerable ways style stress can show up include:

 - Overwhelm due to too many style activities and interactions with not enough alone time to make sense of it all.
 She may be on a quest to understand style better, gathering quantities of style information from various sources – without adequate time to analyze all she’s learning into a personalized style template, she can lose connection to what she’s learning very quickly